citizen428/try_to/README.md

 [![Build Status](https://travis-ci.org/citizen428/try_to.svg)](https://travis-ci.org/citizen428/methodfinder)
 [![Gem Version](https://img.shields.io/gem/v/try_to.svg)](https://rubygems.org/gems/methodfinder)

-This project started with a StackOverflow discussion between [Sergey Gopkalo](https://github.com/sevenmaxis/) and [Michael Kohl](https://github.com/citizen428), which eventually lead to a prototype at [sevenmaxis/tryit](https://github.com/sevenmaxis/tryit). `try_to` is an improved version based on the experience gained from that project, but allows for much more sophisticated error handling (in less than 30 lines of Ruby).
+This project started with a StackOverflow discussion between [Sergey Gopkalo](https://github.com/sevenmaxis/) and [Michael Kohl](https://github.com/citizen428), which eventually lead to a prototype at [sevenmaxis/tryit](https://github.com/sevenmaxis/tryit).
+`try_to` is an improved version based on the experience gained from that project, but allows for much more sophisticated error handling.

+## Usage

 Instead of using Rails' `Object#try` like this,